p9gehka/harmonic/README.md

 # harmonic
- visualization of harmonic oscillations on python
+ visualization of harmonic oscillations on python. created just for fun

 ## dependencies
  require Python3 and PyQt4